Black Lives Matter – A Statement from Upswing

 So what more will we do at Upswing?

-– Continue to ensure that our artistic programme responds to a wide range of Black and Brown voices – ensuring they are always included in the creation of new work
+– Continue to ensure that our artistic programme responds to a wide range of Global Majority voices – ensuring they are always included in the creation of new work

-– Commit to training more Black and Brown technical teams and support their work within the Circus sector.
+– Commit to training more Global Majority technical teams and support their work within the Circus sector.

 – Interrogate our recruitment processes for all organisational roles and create more opportunities for entry into our organisation and the circus industry.